Maintenance

 Data-Driven

-A data-driven airline can most easily move on to implement a preventive maintenance strategy.
-They already utilise aviation maintenance software solutions that can collect and analyse a large variety of data from weather reports, flight data recorders, transponder data, operational data, and more.
-This data forms the base for their decision-making process, which is why the data-driven airline already possesses all the aviation maintenance tools to implement a preventive maintenance plan.
+A data-driven airline is the one best positioned to move to a predictive strategy.
+It already runs aviation maintenance software solutions that pull and analyse a wide range of inputs – weather reports, flight data recorders, transponder data, operational data, and more.
+That data already drives decisions, which means the data-driven airline holds every tool it needs to put a predictive maintenance plan in place.

 What Are the Benefits of Aircraft Preventive Maintenance?